esnet/sense-rtmon/README.md

 Assuming the Dynamic Dashboard scripts have been configured, the Grafana docker container is running, the Node Exporter containers are running, and the SNMP Exporter container scripts have run, you can visualize your flow through Prometheus and Grafana with scripts from within the ```PrometheusGrafana``` directory.
 To run the script, issue the following command:
 - ```python dynamic.py <config_file>```
 where ```<config_file>``` is the user-generated config file detailing the configuration parameters of the flow we wish to visualize.
 Examples of sample config file formats are located within the ```PrometheusGrafana``` directory.

+## Uninstallation

+To remove all docker containers and dependencies from the environment, use the ```cleanEnv.py``` Python script.
+The ```cleanEnv.py``` script has two modalities: one to erase all dependencies and containers for all associated software for flow monitoring, and one to erase all but the configured Grafana docker container.
+Since this Grafana docker container requires manual setup to generate the API key through a point-and-click approach, the default modality for ```cleanEnv.py``` is to remove all containers and dependencies in the environment EXCEPT for the Grafana docker container.
+That is, by issuing the following command, the script will remove the Node Exporter, SNMP Exporter, Pushgateway, and Prometheus container as well as all related dependencies on a host OS:
+- ```python3 cleanEnv.py```

+To uninstall all containers in the environment including the Grafana container, issue any ONE of the following commands:
+- ```python3 cleanEnv.py --a```
+- OR ```python3 cleanEnv.py --A```
+- OR ```python3 cleanEnv.py --all